razee-io/Razee/README.md

        deployment.apps/watch-keeper created
        Error from server (AlreadyExists): namespaces "razee" already exists
        ```

+    5. Wait for the Watch Keeper to finish.
+       ```bash
+       kubectl get deployment -n razee | grep watch-keeper
+       ```

+       Example output:
+       ```
+       watch-keeper                  1/1     1            1           2m5s
+       ```

-12. From the RazeeDash console, click **Launch** to open deployment information dashboard and verify that you can see information for your Watch Keeper pod.
+12. From the RazeeDash console, click **Launch** to open the RazeeDash details page and verify that you can see deployment information for your Watch Keeper pod.

 ## Step 2: Visualize deployment information in RazeeDash